howonlee/mertonon/essays/estimates.md

 Doom!

-The intermediate structure of things is always new - your screws are always the same, the wished-for product may be the same, but the screw-linkage-to-the-armature, the U-corp-handler-extension, those are always new.
+The intermediate structure of things is always new - your screws are always the same, the wished-for product may be Yet Another Electric Drill or Yet Another Customer Relationship Management App, but the screw-linkage-to-the-armature, the U-corp-handler-extension, those are always new.
 Doom!

 Such temporal costs do not add, but multiply.
 We know this because of the many orders of temporal magnitude that projects span, from minutes to centuries.
 Doom!